TomPlum/advent-of-code-libs/README.md

 * This will trigger GitHub actions release pipeline, wait for run to complete

 ## To-Do List
-* Add error handling for input not found for solution runner
 * Investigate and fix big integer printing, seems to be truncating
-* Add init method to Map classes so you can pass a data set and have it parse (generic type for tile + predicate for mapping)
 * A test support class for testing solutions.
 Accepts a solution and expected answers for p1, p2
 * Added graph/node objets for graphing algos like Djikstra
 * Added a findTile() function to the AdventMaps so you can pass a predicate to find or null